| |

 are 55% stronger than

-blue ones.
 They feature 10x10 weave high-density

 polyethylene reinforcement woven centers, 4.5 Oz., UV resistant, poly